|

 FORECAST CONFIDENCE FOR THE 8-14 DAY PERIOD: About average, 3 out of 5, due to

-good overall agreement among model height forecasts offset by significant
+good agreement among the mean dynamical model height forecasts and surface

 Notes: